Space (English band): Biography

 In November 2015, Space released the single "Strange World" as a stopgap between albums.
 In 2016, the band announced that they were working on a new album entitled Give Me Your Future, recorded with Steve Levine.

 In November 2019, a box set entitled The Anthology was released, containing the band's first five studio albums, including the previously unreleased Love You More than Football album, plus B-sides and rarities.

-On 27 August 2021, Space released "Hell No", the first single from their seventh album Music for Pleasure Music for Pain which was first made available during a meet and greet at Wax & Beans Records on 23 October 2021, with general distribution set for 12 December 2022.
-In September 2022, the band announced a 25th anniversary tour for Spiders and Tin Planet in 2023, playing both albums in their entirety, and that Murphy would rejoin them for those shows.

-In April 2024, Space announced an autumn tour in support of their upcoming eighth studio album, Blood and Bubblegum.
-An updated version of The Anthology boxset, adding Give Me Your Future and Music for Pleasure Music for Pain, is set for release November 22, 2024.
+On 27 August 2021, Space released "Hell No", the first single from their seventh album Music for Pleasure Music for Pain which was first made available during a meet and greet at Wax & Beans Records on 23 October 2021, with general distribution through their label Hug Records' website on 12 December 2022.
+In 2023, the band embarked on a 25th anniversary tour for Spiders and Tin Planet, playing both albums in their entirety and with Murphy rejoining them for these shows.
+On November 22, 2024, an updated version of The Anthology boxset, adding Give Me Your Future and Music for Pleasure Music for Pain, was released.

+In September 2026, it was announced that Space's eighth album Ten Neurotic Fairytales, featuring cover art by Johnny Vegas, will be released on February 26, 2027 through Townsend Music.

+On September 19, 2026, the members of Space were amongst the 280 guests evacuated from The Grand Burstin Hotel in Folkestone when a fire broke out at the hotel in the early hours of the morning.